 I grabbed the negative cable and it came off in my hand.
 Another one of those “ah ha!” moments.
 Upon closer examination, the terminal connector is cracked in half.

-I went to the local Ford dealership and bought a heavy duty truck battery cable.
+I went to the local Ford dealership and bought a heavy-duty truck battery cable.
 Since the battery itself is six years old, I decided to bring it and have it checked, and sure enough, the battery was going bad too.
-Rather than suffer through another power outage without generator, I went ahead and replaced the battery.
+Rather than suffer through another power outage without a generator, I went ahead and replaced the battery.